tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 12. Student Do: FinTech Domains, Part 2 (10 min)

-In this activity, students will build on the research gathered in Part 1 to create hypothetical news headlines for each FinTech domain for events that could potentially occur within the next five years.
+In this activity, students will build on the research gathered in Part 1 to create hypothetical news headlines for events that could potentially occur within the next five years.
 Students will continue working in their groups to complete this activity.

 ---